duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 # Remote access to services

 To enable mysql service from remote you need to bind it to 0.0.0.0 in configuration.
-To test on which interface is some port listening you can use
+To test on which interface is used port listening you can see port use

 ```
 sudo netstat -plutn | grep 3306